sugam95/MNIST_model_docker/README.md

 # MNIST_model_docker
 ## Instructions for running api

 1. Run the Dockerfile for creating the docker image
+2. Command for builder docker image - sudo docker build -t docker-api -f Dockerfile .

 2. This Docker images will be running the model training and inference script as REST api